Sainte-Trinité, Paris: History

-The church had a particular connection with French 19th century music: The organist of the church was French composer Olivier Messiaen.
-It was the location of Gioachino Rossini's funeral, on 13 November 1868; Hector Berlioz's funeral, on 11 March 1869; and Georges Bizet's funeral in 1875.
+The church had a particular connection with French music: it was the location of Gioachino Rossini's funeral, on 13 November 1868; Hector Berlioz's funeral, on 11 March 1869; and Georges Bizet's funeral in 1875.
+Later, in 1931, composer Olivier Messiaen was appointed organist at the church, a post which he would hold until his death 61 years later.

 The church's facade served as the inspiration for the design of the Saint-Jean-Baptiste Church in Quebec City and the Cathedral of the Blessed Sacrament in Sacramento, California.

 Exterior

 The exterior of the church has elements of French Renaissance architecture combined with Italian Renaissance architecture, which were often joined in imaginative ways during the reign of Napoleon III.
 The most impressive feature is the bell tower, 65 meters high.
 The lower bell tower is square, topped by an octagonal tower crowned by a dome, in the style of French Renaissance architecture.
 The facade is given symmetry and harmony by two smaller domed bell towers on the corners.